 Territorial Establishment Season

 October, November and December – 4th Quarter of the calendar year; lastly, but certainly not least, is the territorial establishment part of the year!
 Pups have been kicked out of their homes, they are on their own and are out exploring right now.
 They are young and dumb and extremely easy to hunt, compared to an older established pack that has had every sound under the sun thrown at them, including several rifle rounds…half a dozen times.
-This is when you can really get a lot of use out of Mouse/Vole Squeaks, Woodpecker or rabbit distress, coyote vocals, coyote fights and pup distress calls.
+This is when you can really get a lot of use out of Mouse/Vole Squeaks, Woodpecker distress calls or rabbit distress, coyote vocals, coyote fights and pup in distress calls.
 Remember what’s coming next, right?
 Breeding season!

 If food is in abundance, chances are, you’re going to have a harder time convincing a coyote to come in to a distress sound than you would be with coyote vocals.
 Why?
 Well, coyotes never get tired of hearing their own voices!
 How many times have you been out in the woods and heard a woodpecker in distress or a dying cottontail rabbit?
 Yeah, not many here either.
 How many times have you went out and heard coyotes howling, barking and carrying on?
 See my point?
 Learning how to properly apply the time of the coyote’s life cycle with the proper sound is absolutely critical to having sustained success.
 You may have luck with a couple coyotes using Sound X, but look at it over the longevity of 10, 20 or 30 stands.
 Ask the individuals you follow on social media or in magazines how they are consistently killing coyotes every single time they go out.
 They will tell you, “Talk coyote, to the coyotes”.
-Using this logical approach to your calling setup can help you become a better and more efficient hunter!
+Using this logical approach to your calling setup and understanding the coyote life cycle can help you become a better and more efficient hunter!

 Here at ATN, when you succeed, we succeed.
 That is just a proven fact.
 We want to provide you with the best information to enable you to become a better, more successful predator hunter.
 Make sure to like and follow our Facebook page, as this is only Part 2!
 Joshua Franklin’s Part 3 of the Coyote Predator Hunting Tips, Tricks & Tactics will dive even more in depth into some of the characteristics of coyote hunting, dive more into the day/night hunting and discuss some equipment as well!